FUNPACK

 Built-in rules

-• funpack/configs/fmrib/datacodings_*.tsv: Cleaning rules for data codings
+• funpack/configs/fmrib/datacodings_*.tsv: Cleaning rules for data-codings

-• funpack/configs/fmrib/variables_*.tsv: Cleaning rules for individual variables
+• funpack/configs/fmrib/variables_*.tsv: Cleaning rules for individual data-fields

 • funpack/configs/fmrib/processing.tsv: Processing steps

-• funpack/configs/fmrib/categories.tsv: Variable categories
+• funpack/configs/fmrib/categories.tsv: Data-field categories

 You can use these rules by using the FMRIB configuration profile: